AlGepe/OmniSnippets_JS/docs/stdCustomJS/lineChart.rst

     });

-You can see here that the data is created inside a *for* loop in lines 12 to 17.
-Pay attention also to the empty spaces between data that allow us to get exactly the colour we want.
+You can see here that the data is created inside a *for* loop in lines 13-18.
+Pay attention also to the **empty spaces between data** that allow us to get exactly the colour we want.

 .. warning::
     The position of the labels need to match the position of the data in the array, otherwise the data will not be shown.

 .. tip::
-    For operations more complicated it might be wise to create a function to perform the operations.
-It will make the code cleaner and easier to understand.
-You might also want to look up the :ref:`Advances uses of arrays<advArray>` section or the `map method <https://www.w3schools.com/jsref/jsref_map.asp>`__.
+    For cleaner code that is easy to understand consider using functions when performing complex operations inside the *for* loop.
+You might also want to look up the :ref:`Advanced uses of arrays<advArray>` section or the `map method <https://www.w3schools.com/jsref/jsref_map.asp>`__.

 .. rubric:: Footnotes